kevinboone/jgemini/README.md

 with a protocol and a path.
 This seems the right approach to me, because authors providing Markdown files are probably expecting them to be used in an external viewer, where relative links will make no sense.

+JGemini does not support feeds of any kind.
+If you select a feed, you'll probably get a page of XML.

 ## Building JGemini